Katnisslu/eol-workshop-at-pricai2018/index.md

 Artificial Intelligence August 27-31, 2018, Nanjing, China.
 The workshop will feature several keynote talks by leading experts on this topic and related fields.

 ## Invited Speakers:
--
--
--

-## Organization:
+- Talk 1: Multi-Objective Evolutionary Algorithms for Data Mining \
+Xingyi Zhang, Anhui University

+- Talk 2: Subset Selection by Pareto Optimization: Theories and Practical Algorithms \
+Chao Qian, University of Science and Technology of China

+- Talk 3: Evolutionary Multimodal Optimization: Decision-making and Visualization \
+Ran Cheng, University of Birmingham

+- Talk 4: Turning High-dimensional Optimization into Computationally Expensive Optimization \
+Peng Yang, Southern University of Science and Technology

-### Organization Committee
+## Organization Committe:
-1. Ke Tang, Southern University of Science and Technology, China, Email: tangk3@sustc.edu.cn
+Ke Tang, Southern University of Science and Technology, China, Email: tangk3@sustc.edu.cn

-## Organization Institutions

 ## Contact

-If you have any trouble, please contact.
+If you have any trouble，please contact: luxf@sustc.edu.cn.